finos/FDC3/docs/api/ref/PrivateChannel.md

 ---
 # `PrivateChannel`

-Object representing a private context channel, which is intended to support secure communication between applications, and extends the Channel interface with event handlers which provide information on the connection state of both parties, ensuring that desktop agents do not need to queue or retain messages that are broadcast before a context listener is added and that applications are able to stop broadcasting messages when the other party has disconnected.
+Object representing a private context channel, which is intended to support secure communication between applications, and extends the `Channel` interface with event handlers which provide information on the connection state of both parties, ensuring that desktop agents do not need to queue or retain messages that are broadcast before a context listener is added and that applications are able to stop broadcasting messages when the other party has disconnected.

 It is intended that Desktop Agent implementations:
 - SHOULD restrict external apps from listening or publishing on this channel.
-- MUST prevent private channels from being retrieved via fdc3.getOrCreateChannel.
+- MUST prevent `PrivateChannels` from being retrieved via fdc3.getOrCreateChannel.
-- MUST provide the `id` value for the channel as required by the Channel interface.
+- MUST provide the `id` value for the channel as required by the `Channel` interface.

 ```ts
 interface  PrivateChannel extends Channel {